-Matt Yglesias has worked as a Rick Steves tour guide for 12 years, and now leads our 21-day Best of Europe tour, the 14-day Family Europe Tour, and the 14-day Paris to Rome tour.
+Matt has worked as a Rick Steves tour guide for more than 15 years, leading our 21-day Best of Europe tour, Family Europe tours, and 14-day Best of Europe tour.
 When he's not guiding, he works as our Facility Manager in the office.
-He lives in Edmonds, WA with his wife and three children.

 How have the tours changed since you first started guiding?